leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 # Dealing with Deep Nested Code (Part 2)

 Hi!
 Welcome to part 2 of Dealing with Deep Nested Code.
-If you haven't check out part 1, please do (link here).

-In part 1, we went over some methods on keeping nesting to a minimum by simply re-structuring the code.
+In part 1, we went over some methods on keeping nesting to a minimum by simply re-structuring the code through guard clauses and method decomposition.
 However, we still ended up using conditionals.
-Today we will go over methods that doesn't use any conditionals at all!
+Today we will go over approaches that does not use conditionals at all.
+This way we are avoiding conditionals instead of moving it elsewhere.

+### Table-Driven Methods

+Table-driven methods, as the name suggests, uses indexed tables (Arrays) and HashTables (Maps), as look-up table.

-Let's take a look at the following code:
+Let's take a look at the following code to see what it can do:

 ```javascript
 function getCarPrice(car) {